stewartsmith/drizzle/plugin/innobase/docs/index.rst

    Time of innodb thread sleeping before joining InnoDB queue (usec).
 Value 0 disable a sleep.

+.. option:: --innodb.timed-mutexes

+   :Default: false
+   :Variable: ``innodb_timed_mutexes``

+   Specify whether to time mutexes (only InnoDB mutexes are currently supported).
+   This variable is only present if InnoDB is compiled with UNIV_DEBUG.

 .. option:: --innodb.use-internal-malloc

    :Default: false